AleGit/CApiUsage/README.md

 ## Prerequisite

-Swift must have ben [downloaded](https://swift.org/download/) and installed.
+Swift and Yices must have been downloaded and installed.

 ## Overview